SatwikaKadiyala/DineIn/README.md

 # DineIn

 Services Used:
-AWS S3: For frontend hosting
+•AWS S3: For frontend hosting
-AWS API Gateway: To route API requests
+•AWS API Gateway: To route API requests
-AWS Lambda: For backend processing
+•AWS Lambda: For backend processing
-AWS CloudFront: To enable global content delivery
-GitHub: To store and manage source code
+•AWS CloudFront: To enable global content delivery •GitHub: To store and manage source code

 Follow the below steps:

-Step 1: Set Up the Backend with AWS Lambda and API Gateway 1.Create a Lambda Function
+Step 1: Set Up the Backend with AWS Lambda and API Gateway
+1. Create a Lambda Function

 •	Go to the AWS Lambda console and click Create Function.
-Choose Author from Scratch.
+Choose an Author from Scratch.
 •	Upload your backend code (index.js) as a .zip file.
 •	Set the runtime to Node.js and configure the necessary permissions.